JorgePe/randomideas/Pybricks_Getchar_Demo/README.md

 it uses two XL motors instead of a L and a XL but the code works exactly the same way.

+# Some videos

-A video showing the basic concept with just my laptop keyboard and the emulator:
+Part 1 - showing the basic concept with just my laptop keyboard and the emulator:

 [![Pybrick and getchar() - part 1](https://img.youtube.com/vi/yys5QrDj9A8/0.jpg)](https://www.youtube.com/watch?v=yys5QrDj9A8)

-A video showing the same thing now with the full Top Gear Rally Car model
+Part 2 - showing the same thing now with the full Top Gear Rally Car model

 [![Pybrick and getchar() - part 2](https://img.youtube.com/vi/sd1N2H8AURU/0.jpg)](https://www.youtube.com/watch?v=sd1N2H8AURU)

-A video showing a basic Makey Makey setup with the emulator:
+Part 3 - showing a basic Makey Makey setup with the emulator:

 [![Pybrick and getchar() - part 3](https://img.youtube.com/vi/njr63D6O7Ow/0.jpg)](https://www.youtube.com/watch?v=njr63D6O7Ow)

+# Roadmap

+- Xbox Adaptive Controller and some foot pedal and microswitches
+- Android Nordic Tollbox and the UART tool instead of the Chrome IDE
+- some python for direct accessing the Nordic UART Service instead of the Chrome IDE (linux, Raspberry Pi and MINDSTORMS EV3 clients)
+- probably a few more gadgets